conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ````
 **GatewayServiceAccount checks:**
 - When `spec.type` is `EXTERNAL`:
-  - `spec.externalNames` must be a list of external names.
+  - `spec.externalNames` must be a non-empty list of external names.
 Each name must be unique across all declared GatewayServiceAccount.
   - **At the moment** we only support a list of one element.
 Support for multiple externalNames will be added in the future.

 **GatewayServiceAccount side effects:**